what is pgc?

 In 1902, there were over 150 glass factories in Western PA, Eastern Ohio, and West Virginia.
 By 1920, this area produced 80% of the glass in the United States.
 Pittsburgh-produced glass has been used as fine tableware for U.S. presidents, as tiles for the walls of New York City’s great tunnels, as searchlights at the Panama Canal, and in street lights and lamps around the world.
 Learn more

-Pittsburgh Glass Center is a green building with state-of-the-art ventilation in all shops and heat recovery from the furnaces.
+Pittsburgh Glass Center was designed as a green building with state-of-the-art ventilation in all studios and heat recovery from the furnaces.
 Building elements such as garage doors, glass paneling, and exposed brick are not only recycled, but also give PGC its unique urban-industrial style.

-The building has been redesigned in accordance with federal Leadership in Energy and Environmental Design (LEED) standards and, in 2006, received LEED Gold certification, which recognizes excellence in energy efficiency, water use, and air quality.
+The original building was redesigned in accordance with federal Leadership in Energy and Environmental Design (LEED) standards and, in 2006, received LEED Gold certification, which recognized excellence in energy efficiency, water use, and air quality.
 Portions of our energy come from wind power.
 Waste heat from the glass furnaces is used to heat the building during the winter months.
 The building also utilizes a lot of natural light, as well as fresh air intakes.